 Not only is there security in email, but the response rates are generally the best in the business.
 An email sent out to your list has a much greater chance of evoking a response than a Tweet, Facebook post, and LinkedIn update combined (assuming your following is about equal in each venue).

-Author and entrepreneur Nathan Barry has revealed that his observed email responses come in at about 29.5%, whereas his observed Twitter response rate is 3.1%.
+Author and entrepreneur Nathan Barry have revealed that his observed email responses come in at about 29.5%, whereas his observed Twitter response rate is 3.1%.

 In my own experience, I’ve noticed that in social media streams, like Twitter, your post is only seen by a small fraction of your total audience.
 As I write this, I have 5,450 Twitter followers.
 My two most recent Tweets each only reached an average of 532 people.
-That’s less than 10% of my total audience that even see the Tweet, let along act upon it.
+That’s less than 10% of my total audience that even sees the Tweet, let alone acts upon it.

 Of the 10% who saw the tweet, only an average of 2.3% engage with it (click a link, retweet, or favorite it).
 All-in-all, with Twitter, I typically see about .2% engagement from my audience (don’t miss that “point” in front of the two).

-Let’s compare this with what I experience with emails.
+Let’s compare this with what I experienced with emails.
 I’ll share the stats from my last three email campaigns:

-For each of these emails, I’m seeing a pretty consistent 12-13% engagement rate, that is, how many people not only open, but click through to read more about what I am sending out via email.
+For each of these emails, I’m seeing a pretty consistent 12-13% engagement rate, that is, how many people not only open but click through to read more about what I am sending out via email.
 That’s way better than the .2% I’ve seen with Twitter.
-In fact, it’s 6,250% better!
+It’s 6,250% better!

-So, understanding that email is an awesome way to attract engagement, there are three questions that remain to be answered:
+So, understanding that email is an awesome way to attract engagement, three questions remain to be answered: